27 Business Email Examples & Templates You Should Try in 2025

 This one is pretty basic in its actual content, but it hits all the right marks:

-- Tell the lead what her teammates were doing: This might seem like it’s a bit stalkerish, but the right way to send such an email is to tell your reader upfront what pages the teammates were viewing.
-Businesses understand that prospects are often tracked these days, so it won’t surprise them.
+• Tell the lead what her teammates were doing: This might seem a bit stalkerish, but the right way to send such an email is to tell your reader upfront what pages the teammates were viewing.
+Businesses understand that prospects are often tracked, so it won’t surprise them.

-- Invite teammates to join the call: The “10 minutes to discuss” is standard, but inviting others to the discussion makes this closing line more effective.
+• Invite teammates to join the call: While the “10 minutes to discuss” is standard, inviting others to the discussion makes this closing line more effective.

-After researching this information, you realized that he’s a perfect fit for your services.
+After researching this information, you realized he’s a perfect fit for your services.

 What should you say to him?